Learn about restraining orders from award-winning Wisconsin family law attorneys

 How long does a restraining order last?

-The typical length of harassment and domestic abuse restraining orders are a maximum of 4 years.
-Petitioners can request the restraining order be less than 4 years if they choose.
+The typical length of harassment and domestic abuse restraining orders is a maximum of 4 years.
+Petitioners can request that the restraining order be less than 4 years if they choose.
 In cases where there is a substantial risk that the respondent may commit first-degree intentional homicide under §940.01, 2nd-degree intentional homicide under §940.05, or sexual assault under §940.225 (1), (2), or (3) or 948.02 (1) or (2), against the petitioner.

 Child abuse restraining orders are issued for a maximum of 2 years.
+After expiration, petitioners may apply for an extension or renewal if ongoing protection is needed.

 What if someone lies to get a restraining order?

 Sometimes people lie to obtain a restraining order for a variety of reasons.
-If someone has lied to obtain a restraining order against you, you will need to present evidence to the court to prove that the allegations against you did not occur, or that the petitioner is or has a history of being untruthful.
+If someone has lied to obtain a restraining order against you, you will need to present evidence to the court to prove that the allegations against you did not occur, or that the petitioner has a history of being untruthful.
 Often, neither party in a restraining order action has proof, so it becomes a “he said/she said” situation.
-The court then determines which party is more credible and will decide in favor of the more believable party.
-Therefore, hiring a restraining order attorney in Wisconsin may be very important, especially if there is no evidence to prove or disprove the allegations.

 What happens if you violate a restraining order?

 Violation of a restraining order is a criminal offense.
 The law holds that “a respondent who knowingly violates a TRO or restraining order issued after a hearing shall be fined not more than $10,000 or imprisoned for not more than 9 months, or both.”
+Police enforce restraining orders actively, and violations can result in immediate arrest and a misdemeanor conviction on your record.

 A restraining order is a civil matter and has several interchangeable names in Wisconsin.
 Restraining orders are also known as injunctions or orders of protection.
 A criminal court may issue a no-contact order prohibiting an individual from contacting the victim of the alleged crime.
 This is not the same as a restraining order, because a no-contact order is issued in a criminal matter at the request of the State of Wisconsin, not an individual.